 But if you don’t need all of the features of the Hopper 3—it has so many more that you might want to check out our device review—DISH also offers straight-up receivers.
 The Wally (yes, there’s a kangaroo theme here) is a single-channel, non-DVR HD receiver with built-in apps like Netflix and Pandora, and the Duo VIP 222k can power two TVs (but only one in HD).

-Other DISH deals include exclusive, if minor, perks for customers aged 55+, active and veteran military personnel, and first responders.
-For two years, all three qualifying groups get DISH’s Stars & Stripes channel pack (nine channels, including American Heroes and Smithsonian), one free on-demand movie rental, and a Hopper 3 upgrade with DISH Anywhere.
+DISH deals include exclusive, if minor, perks for customers aged 55+, active and veteran military personnel, and first responders.
+For two years, all three qualifying groups get DISH’s Stars & Stripes channel pack (nine channels, including American Heroes and Smithsonian), one free on-demand movie rental, free DISH Protect Silver technician service for 6 months, and a Hopper 3 upgrade with DISH Anywhere.
 In all, a $250 value.

 Pros and cons of DISH bundles